Parashat VaYera

 l'ilui nishmat Esther bat mordechai

-Avraham is lesser than Sara in prophecy, yet nevertheless Avraham laughs in great wonder, and Sara laughs because she does not believe: “After I have withered I will have the cycle of youth?
+Abraham is lesser than Sara in prophecy, yet nevertheless Abraham laughs in great wonder, whereas Sara laughs because she does not believe: “After I have withered I will have the cycle of youth?
 And my lord is old…”

-“Do I conceal what I am doing from Avraham?”
-This too follows the new approach of reciprocal relations: God comes down to the level of human existence, in order to see the situation and to judge it according to man’s – His ally’s – perceptions.
-And Avraham dares to argue with his Creator about the nature of the value of Divine justice.
+“Will I conceal what I am doing from Abraham?”
+This too follows the new approach of reciprocal relations: God comes down to the level of human existence in order to see the situation and to judge it according to man’s – His ally’s – perceptions.
+And Abraham dares to argue with his Creator about the nature of the value of Divine justice.
 A perception so audaciously daring as the Torah’s perception of the man/God relationship has no like or equal anywhere, among any of the religious conceptions ever invented by man, common to all of which is the one-sidedness of the man/Lord relationship: The all-powerful Lord – and man, with his zero capacity.

 The Torah perception: Man as partner, responsible even for the dimension of moral and spiritual values.
 “God forbid that You should do such a thing.
 Shall the Judge of all the earth not do justice?”
-And elsewhere, “ ‘the owner shall approach the Elohim’, meaning the judge,” for it is the judge who determines and creates justice by his judgement.
+And elsewhere, “ ‘the owner shall approach the Elokim’; [a term normally reserved for God, but here] this means the judge,” for it is the judge who determines and creates justice through his judgement.

-“ ‘And God tested Avraham’…with ten tests, in order to purge him, to the point where he would be separate from nature, and would be totally Godly.”
-(Maharal in Derech HaHaim 5:44)
+“ ‘And God tested Abraham’…with ten tests, in order to purge him, to the point where he would be separate from nature, so that he would be totally Godly.”
+(Maharal in Derech HaChaim 5:44)

 This principle seems to apply to Lot’s two daughters as well; Hazal condemn Lot for his act with his daughters, but his daughters are not condemned.
-They appear to have intended their act for the good, in that they saw themselves as belonging to the new brand of independent free choice, in which they could not allow themselves to rely on anyone other than themselves, in order to produce progeny, to continue the generations that had all been wiped out, so they believed.
+They appear to have intended their act for good; their motive seems to have been virtuous, in that they viewed themselves as being part of the new brand of independent free choice, in which they could not allow themselves to rely on anyone other than themselves to produce progeny in order to continue the generations that had all been wiped out, so they believed.

 “And Sara saw the son of Hagar, the Egyptian woman, making jest.”
 Negative reciprocity.
 He too had turned into a source – of negative influence, of jest and irresponsibility, of kalut rosh, a negative correlation to Sara’s laughter of joy.